FaiLuReH3Ro/FaiLuReH3Ro/README.md

 <h2>ℹ️ About</h2>

-I’m a Master’s student at The University of Texas at Dallas, specializing in data analysis and aspiring to become a data engineer.
-I enjoy using Python, SQL, Excel, and visualization tools to explore datasets, uncover insights, and apply statistics to real-world problems.
+I'm a graduate student at The University of Texas at Dallas pursuing a Master's in Information Technology and Management, focusing on data analysis with the goal of becoming a data engineer.
+I work with Python, SQL, and Excel for data cleaning and analysis, and I'm enhancing my skills in data pipelines and modeling.
+Additionally, I have experience in UX design, which helps me identify user needs through research and data analysis.
+I enjoy turning data into insights for more intelligent, evidence-based decision-making.

 ### 🔗 DataCamp Portfolio

 [![Static Badge](https://img.shields.io/badge/DataCamp-black?style=for-the-badge&logo=datacamp&logoColor=black&labelColor=03EF62)](https://www.datacamp.com/portfolio/failureh3ro)

 ### 🛠️ Technologies